 We’ve all seen idyllic photos of people working on laptops next to swimming pools in exotic locations and imagined how amazing it would be to live a life of travel and work….swimming, sunbathing and sipping smoothies while working on a laptop in-between.
-Bali is digital nomad heaven, but if you go there to work don’t fall into the trap of being on holiday too.
-If you’re considering working remotely in Bali then read on for a few tips.
+Bali is digital nomad heaven, but if you’re considering working remotely in Bali then read on for a few tips.

 Behind the perfect pictures, the reality can be very different from the facade.
-If you’re not simply on holiday then mixing travel and work requires planning and discipline.
-Two things I did not adhere to when I had a month in Bali travelling and ‘working’.
+If you’re not simply on holiday then mixing travel and work requires planning, time and discipline.
+Two things I did not adhere to when I first spent a month in Bali travelling and ‘working’.
 While it was an amazing time, I spent most of my time there moving around, trying to fit too much in, being side-tracked and overshadowed with guilt for not working enough, with only brief moments of true presence and relaxation.

 Bali is an amazing, lush tropical island with magical interiors, where handcrafted wooden furniture blur with beautiful exotic gardens.
 It’s a hub for digital nomads as it’s cheap to live but fairly western and well connected, especially in Ubud.